 Ahead of her new 6-track release ‘the table’ arriving 7th May 2021, we chatted to Emma Moore about her the journey of the EP, the importance of lyrical metaphors, and how her musical versatility influences her songwriting process.

 You’re so welcome, thank you for having me.
 It was all a happy and beautiful accident.
 I’ve always wanted to be a singer and have worked towards a performing career since my teens, but was later to writing than a lot of my peers.
 I was in my mid-twenties, had ended a long-term relationship, quit my job, and moved cities back to my family home, so I found myself in this huge adjustment period.
 I began writing to hide my terrible guitar playing (because who knows if you played your own song wrong, right?) and it instantly became my diary, my confidant, the way I could figure out how I was feeling, and what I wanted.
 I fell completely in love with writing songs and have never looked back.
 Fitting in the country genre was a completely subconscious decision too.
 I’ve listened to it for as long as I can remember, and it’s always a sound that feels like home, so without realising it, from writing whatever came to mind I was writing Country.

 I love that you said non-musical influences too, they can be just as, if not more important as our musical heroes.
 My childhood heroes were The Chicks and Shania Twain – I wanted to be Natalie Maines when I grew up.
 Since I started writing and performing there have been four main artists that inspire me in everything they do – their writing, their performing, how they run their business; Miranda Lambert, Brandi Carlile, Ashley McBryde, and Brandy Clark.
 Brandy was my gateway into songwriting and I couldn’t be more grateful for that.

 I got very lucky with my team!
 I wrote most of it on my own, but co-wrote ‘Late To The Table’ with Emily Faye.
 That track tried to tell too many stories at one point so it was great to have Emily to bounce back ideas with and have another perspective.
 She also brought in a new point of view that the song absolutely needed.
 Dakota Jay at RAD Records in Nashville, who I’d worked with previously on ‘Good Girl’ produced it, but also played drums, rhythm guitars, piano, and banjo on the track.
 It’s the glue that holds the record together.
 We spent months emailing parts back and forth to build the tracks and he did a great job of letting me explore my ideas and stepping out my musical comfort zone.

 ‘On stage, I give everything I have, but off stage I’m an introvert – it’s important to me that I have music for both parts of my personality.’

 I love this question!
 I think it would be how much my mistakes make me laugh.
 If I hit a bum note or come in at the completely wrong time or whatever, I always get the giggles.
 Oh, and the absolute garbage I come out with when I can’t remember the words, that’s definitely another one.

 It’s relatively new to me as I feel much more at home laying everything out in a direct or literal way.
 Sometimes though, it’s nice to leave space for the listeners to fill in with their own stories and a metaphor allows that.
 I tend to see my songs as mini movies or music videos in my mind as I’m writing, so that sometimes informs the song.
 It sometimes shows me details that I might not have thought about and I think the more metaphorical ideas come from that space.

 ‘Husbands or Kids’ was the real surprise for me from this EP as when it was being recorded it was never in my plan for it to be released… until I heard the master.
 It was the first track I got back from Eric and it honest-to-God blew me away.
 My heart was racing and even though it was past midnight I wanted to run to my car and blast it out of the windows.
 (I’m kinda sad I didn’t but I’m sure the neighbours aren’t!)
 After the record was made, I released it to my mailing list through a secret release website full of behind-the-scenes content for each song.
 The reaction to the track was palpable, so, in all honesty, my best fans chose the first single.
 ‘Blinded’ came a month later, as I wanted to try releasing an instant gratification track with the pre-orders for the EP, and it’s just so much fun.
 I’d been playing it live pre-lockdown so there was a small sense of familiarity and I love the brooding banjo.

 I thought I had the order all planned out in the run up to the release, but unsurprisingly it changed completely once it was finished.
 I always knew it would end with ‘Match Made in Hell’, but ‘Blinded’ was originally the opening track.
 The a capella opening to ‘Husbands or Kids’ just felt right though to introduce the record.
 I listened to it in varying orders with those starting and ending it each time and eventually settled on how it is now.
 I also love vinyl, and though I’m not quite in a place to have this on vinyl yet I was definitely thinking in terms of half a record per side.
 I like that you get a minute after ‘Waiting For You’ to just kind of sit in the moment, then come back fighting with ‘Blinded’ to open up side B.

 Thank you!
 I’ve never thought about it, but I guess that’s the answer.
 It takes away so many barriers.
 My favourite artists take you on a real journey in their catalogues, from ballads that make you think and cry hard, to anthems you want to belt out from the front row.
 That’s what I want to be and the music I want to make.
 It’s also an honest portrayal of who I am.
 On stage, I give everything I have loud and proud, but off stage I’m an introvert and like a lot of quiet time to myself, so it’s important to me that I have music for both parts of my personality.

-And linked with this, does the music or the lyrics tend to come first?It’s usually a lyric, or most likely a line or two.
+It’s usually a lyric, or most likely a line or two.
 I like to write as much of the song together as I can, as I find they influence each other a lot.
 I have a lot of late night lyrics though – from the early hours of the morning – so I have to scribble them down before I can sleep.
 Then I go back to them the next morning and play with them until I have my melody.